 Please Note – When your machine is turned on, the flexidrive shaft will start spinning straight away, so it is advisable to be holding the flexi shaft handle when turning your machine on otherwise it will jump around your work bench

-Machine Run Time – Please read the listing or manufacturer’s manual for further details.
+Machine Run Time (Duty Cycle) – Please read the manufacturer’s manual or listing for further details.
 Bench Grinders Do Run Hot.
 This is normal, please do not worry.

 Health & Safety

-Make sure the item being polished is securely fastened down or is held captive in a vice.
+- Make sure the item being polished is securely held or is held captive in a vice.